sebianc/ATAD_project/README.md

 **Note: in order for the atad-cli command to actually work do go build -o atad-cli.exe main.go and add it to PATH**

+**Note2: maybe the display from add command should be removed due to the size of the DB bcs if the db is big it will confuse the user by having a big table in the cmd line**

 ## System Architecture